 A PACE program nurse practitioner approaches a CareKinesis clinical pharmacist for help with a participant’s anti-diabetic medication regimen.
-The participant is an 89-year-old female with a past medical history of chronic kidney disease (CKD) stage 4, hyperlipidemia, type 2 diabetes, hypertension, GERD, and iron-deficiency anemia.
+The participant is an 89-year-old female with a past medical history of chronic kidney disease (CKD) stage 4, hyperlipidemia, type 2 diabetes, hypertension, gastroesophageal reflux disease, and iron-deficiency anemia.

 The pharmacist asks the nurse practitioner to recheck non-fasting glucose readings to see if the values recorded by the participant are accurate.
 Upon the nurse practitioner reporting that the values she recorded were similar, the pharmacist suggests rechecking the HgbA1c, which also remains consistent.